Growth & Care

 Crimson King Norway Maple is a dense deciduous tree with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

 Crimson King Norway Maple is recommended for the following landscape applications:

-Crimson King Norway Maple has attractive burgundy foliage throughout the season.
+Crimson King Norway Maple has attractive burgundy deciduous foliage on a tree with a round habit of growth.
 The lobed leaves are highly ornamental and turn an outstanding deep purple in the fall.
 It is bathed in stunning corymbs of lemon yellow flowers along the branches in early spring before the leaves.
-The fruit is not ornamentally significant.